ankit-rathi/AR-Talks/Perspective.md

 - Big Magic by Elizabeth Gilbert
 - Quiet by Susan Cain
-- The Magic Of Thinking Big by David Joseph Schwartz Relationships
+- The Magic Of Thinking Big by David Joseph Schwartz Productivity
-- How To Win Friends And Influence People by Dale Carnegie
-- The 5 Love Languages by Gary Chapman
-Productivity
 - Deep Work by Cal Newport
 - Getting Things Done by David Allen